janbodnar/Python-Datovy-Analytik-Skolenie/sql-relations.md

     with one record in Table A. For example, an employees table and a departments table, where each employee belongs to
     one department, but a department can have many employees.

+## database normalization

+**Database Normalization** is a process in database design to organize data to reduce redundancy and improve data integrity.
+It involves dividing a database into two or more tables and defining relationships between the tables to achieve a well-structured
+design.
+The main aim of normalization is to add, delete, or modify data without causing data anomalies.
+It's a systematic
+approach of decomposing tables to eliminate data redundancy and undesirable characteristics like insertion, update and delete
+anomalies.
+It's also a way of ensuring that the data within a relational database is organized properly.

 ## one-to-one

 ```SQL